MySQL Index Tuning Basics

 What is an index?

-This is a data structure that allows MySQL to retrieve data efficiently, and its importance varies depending on the data size of the DB.
+This is a data structure that allows MySQL to retrieve data efficiently, and its importance varies depending on the data size of the database.

-An index is like an index in a book.
+An index is like the index of a book.

-By using the book index when searching the contents of a book for a certain topic,
+By using the book's index when searching for a particular topic,

-You can quickly find out what page of the book the item appears on.
+You can quickly find out which page of the book the item appears on.

 Why do we need indexes?